David Fairbairn (politician): Political career

+Fairbairn joined the Country Party after the war's end, but later switched to the Liberal Party.
+He was encouraged to stand for parliament by party officials and at the 1949 federal election was elected to the newly created seat of Farrer in the House of Representatives.

+In 1962, Fairbairn was elevated to the ministry as Minister for Air in the Menzies government.
+He was promoted to cabinet in June 1964 as Minister for National Development, a portfolio covering energy, forestry, minerals, and water.
+He took an interest in the development of the Ord River Scheme in Western Australia.

-In the 1949 election, Fairbairn was elected to the House of Representatives as the federal member for Farrer.
-He was appointed Minister for the Air in 1962 in the ninth Menzies Ministry.
-In 1964, he became Minister for National Development.
-After the 1969 election, he unsuccessfully challenged Prime Minister John Gorton for the leadership (along with William McMahon), and then resigned from the ministry, saying: "I have given deep thought and consideration to this decision.
+Fairbairn remained in the national development portfolio under Harold Holt and John Gorton.
+He initially supported Gorton's election as party leader, but later became "disillusioned by the prime minister's maverick style".
+After the 1969 election, he unsuccessfully challenged Gorton for the leadership (along with William McMahon), and then resigned from the ministry, saying: "I have given deep thought and consideration to this decision.
 I have made it reluctantly.
 My sole concern in coming to it is the future of the Liberal Party, the Government and the Nation."
 According to Ian Sinclair, he was opposed to Gorton's centralism and in particular, his attempt to claim of sovereignty over Australia's territorial waters and continental shelf for the Commonwealth.

 Fairbairn became Minister for Education and Science in March 1971 in the McMahon Ministry and Minister for Defence from August 1971 to the government's defeat in 1972 election.

-He retired from Parliament at the 1975 election.
+He had announced his retirement in 1975 but the dismissal of the Whitlam Government meant that his retirement came earlier than expected at the subsequent 1975 election.

+Ambassador to the Netherlands

 From 1977 to 1980, Fairbairn was Australia's Ambassador to the Netherlands.
 Media reported that the posting "deeply perturbed" staff of the Department of Foreign Affairs, which came at a time when the department was being forced to reduce its overseas representation significantly.

+Personal life

+In 1945, Fairbairn married Ruth Harrison (née Robertson).
+She had one daughter with her first husband, who had been killed in World War II.
+They had two another daughters together.

-Fairbairn died in Woden Valley Hospital in Canberra on 1 June 1994, survived by his wife, Ruth and three daughters.
+Fairbairn died in Woden Valley Hospital in Canberra on 1 June 1994, aged 77.